 This was a fun painting to do and a nice diversion.
 My client was very well pleased and the painting will be featured in a special spot in his new home in Santa Fe, New Mexico.

 If you have a special photo that you would liked to have painted, please contact me.

 You can visit my Commissions Page for more info.

 I was recently able to experience the plein air painting benefits when coming upon an old red barn in a field full of red clover flowers.
 It simply could not be passed up.
 Below you can see my pochade box for plein air (out of doors) painting and my subject matter behind.

-This painting with its easy title (Red Barn and Red Clover) will also be up for auction on eBay starting April 21st, 6pm Pacific Time along with two other paintings shown below.
-It’ll end April 28th.
+This painting with its easy title (Red Barn and Red Clover) will also be up for auction on eBay.
+It’ll end May 7th.
 You can access the auction from my profile page.

 So what are the benefits of painting out of doors, versus working from a photo?
 Simply put, photos lie compared to what your own eyes can see.
 Camera’s are a distortion of reality.
 Although I find it essential in recording details and the fact it’s not always possible or practical to paint at some locations.
 However, painting from life increases your understanding of color, light and values more so than anything else.
 You also become aware of a camera’s limitations and how to work work with those limitations.

 But, what if you don’t have the desire or it’s not practical to paint on location?
 Try taking just your paints, and mixing the colors you see and make notes in a journal.
 Sort of a color chart.
 Of course take a photo to remind you of your scene or do a pencil sketch… or both.
 So get out and give it a try!
 It’ll lend authenticity to your work.